Argentine peso plunges after rightist who admires Trump comes first in primary vote

 At Milei’s electoral headquarters, party leaders were ecstatic while people celebrated outside, expressing optimism that their candidate’s support would only grow in the run-up to October.

-“I like his ideas about freedom,” said Orlando Sánchez, 26, a retail worker.
+“I like his ideas about freedom.
+His ideas don’t scare me.
+People are free to choose what they want,” said Orlando Sánchez, 26, a retail worker.
 “If criminals walk around with guns on their belts, why can’t an ordinary citizen have one lawfully and with the proper documentation?
 People are clearly tired of politics, being constantly lied to.”

-Associated Press journalists Almudena Calatrava, Débora Rey, Natacha Pisarenko and Victor R. Caivano contributed to this report.
+Associated Press journalists Almudena Calatrava, Débora Rey and Natacha Pisarenko contributed to this report.